 7. Clients’ Rights

-b.
-To expect complete confidentiality within the limits of both Federal and state law, and to be informed about the legal exceptions to confidentiality; and to expect that no information will be released without the client’s knowledge and written consent.
+- b.
+Confidentiality within the limits of both federal and state law, to be informed about the exceptions to confidentiality, and to expect that no information will be released without the client’s knowledge and written consent.

-i.
-To refuse any recommended services, techniques or approaches and to be advised of the consequences of this action.
+- i.
+Refuse any recommended services, techniques, or approaches and to be advised of the consequences of this action.

 8. End-of-Life Care for Terminally Ill Clients

-a.
-Mental health counselors ensure that clients receive quality end-of-life care for their physical, emotional, social, and spiritual needs.
-This includes providing clients with an opportunity to participate in informed decision making regarding their end-of-life care, and a thorough assessment, from a qualified end-of-life care professional, of clients’ ability to make competent decisions on their behalf.
+- a.
+CMHCs ensure that clients receive quality end-of-life care for their physical, emotional, social, and spiritual needs.
+This includes providing clients with an opportunity to participate in informed decision-making regarding their end-of-life care, and a thorough assessment from a qualified professional of clients’ ability to make competent decisions on their behalf.

-b.
-Mental health counselors are aware of their own personal, moral, and competency issues as it relates to end-of-life decisions.
-When mental health counselors assess that they are unable to work with clients on the exploration of end-of-life options, they make appropriate referrals to ensure clients receive appropriate help.
+- b.
+CMHCs are aware of their own competency as it relates to end-of-life decisions.
+When CMHCs assess that they are unable to work with clients on the exploration of end-of-life options, they make appropriate referrals to ensure clients receive appropriate help.

-c.
-Depending upon the applicable state laws, the circumstances of the situation, and after seeking consultation and supervision from competent professional and legal entities, mental health counselors have the options of breaking or not breaking confidentiality of terminally ill clients who plan on hastening their deaths.
+- c.
+Depending on the applicable state laws, the circumstances of the situation, and after seeking consultation and supervision from competent professional and legal entities, CMHCs have the option to respect the confidentiality of terminally ill clients who plan to end their lives.

-g.
-Recognize the important need to be competent in regard to cultural diversity and are sensitive to the diversity of varying populations as well as to changes in cultural expectations and values over time.
+- g.
+Recognize the important need to be competent with respect to cultural diversity; CMHCs are sensitive to the diversity of different populations and to changes in cultural expectations and values over time.

-m.
-Will actively attempt to understand the diverse cultural backgrounds of the clients with whom they work.
-This includes learning how the mental health counselor’s own cultural/ethical/racial/religious identities impact their own values and beliefs about the counseling process.
+- m.
+Actively attempt to understand the diverse cultural backgrounds of the clients with whom they work.
+This includes learning how the CMHC’s own cultural/ethical/racial/religious identities impact their own values and beliefs about the counseling process.